 Symptoms of Periodontal Disease

-Gum disease commonly presents itself through a variety of symtoms before it is diagnosed.
+Gum disease commonly presents itself through various symptoms before it is diagnosed.
 Patients with gum disease often experience one or more of these symptoms:

 Please contact us if you have noticed any signs of gum disease or changes in your gum health.
 Even if you have gingivitis or swollen gums, you can experience painful symptoms that can become gum disease over time.